-The point is that the particle verbs underlying (61) are all from the group in (28) above: They never incorporate the particle into the verb, the particle always occurs postverbally, exactly like the particle afsted in (39c,f), (40c,f), and (41c,f):
+The point is that the particle verbs underlying (65) are all from the group in (28) above: They never incorporate the particle into the verb, the particle always occurs postverbally, exactly like the particle afsted in (41c,f), (42c,f), and (43c,f):

-'''

-(62) Da. a.
-Børn bør opvokse i tryghed b.
-Børn bør vokse op i tryghed Children should (up) grow (up) in security

-'''

-'''

-(63) Da. a.
-Jeg vil først indkøbe i morgen

-b.
-Jeg vil først købe ind i morgen

-will first (in) buy in tomorrow (I won't go shopping until tomorrow)

-eftergivet

-eftergivet for presset givet efter for presset

-(64) Da. a.
-De har

-fra udlandet

-b.
-De

-har

-fra udlandet

-They have (after) given (after) for pressure-the from outland-the

-(They have given in to the pressure from abroad)

-(65) Da. a.
-De vil tilbagetrække tropperne

-b.
-De

-vil

-trække tropperne tilbage

-They will (back) pull troops-the (back) (They will pull the troops back)

-'''
+(66) Børn bør op vokse i tryghed Børn bør vokse op i tryghed Children should (up)grow (up) in security (67) Jeg vil først ind købe i morgen Jeg vil først købe ind i morgen I will first (in)buy in tomorrow (I won't go shopping until tomorrow) (68) De har eftergivet for presset fra udlandet De har givet efter for presset fra udlandet They have (after) given (after) for pressure-the from outland-the (They have given in to the pressure from abroad) (69) Da. a. b.
+De vil tilbage trække tropperne De vil trække tropperne tilbage They will (back)pull troops-the (back) (They will pull the troops back)

-The examples in (62)-(65) show that the particles and their verbs do not form a V°.
-Therefore the kind of incorporation during further morphological processes seen in (60) and (61) can not be taken to be an indication that syntactic incorporation also takes place in the particle verbs themselves.
+The examples in (66)-(69) show that the particles and their verbs do not form a V°.
+Therefore the kind of incorporation during further morphological processes seen in (64) and (65) can not be taken to be an indication that syntactic incorporation also takes place in the particle verbs themselves.

 A similar point is made for German in Haiden (1997:104).
-The well-formedness of (66a) does not necessarily mean that raucht 'smokes' and Zigaretten 'cigarettes' form a V° in (66b,c):
+The well-formedness of (70a) does not necessarily mean that raucht 'smokes' and Zigaretten 'cigarettes' form a V° in (70b,c):

-''' (66) Ge. a.
-Richard ist ein zigarettenrauchender Dichter Richard is a cigarette-smoking poet (Haiden 1997:104, (44b))

-b.
-Warum raucht Richard Zigaretten ?
+(70) Ge. a.
+Richard ist ein zigarettenrauchender Dichter Richard is a cigarette-smoking poet (Haiden 1997:104, (44b)) b.
+Warum raucht Richard Zigaretten ? c.

-c.
 Warum zigarettenraucht Richard ?
 Why (cigarette-) smokes Richard (cigarettes) ?
 (Why does Richard smoke cigarettes?)

-'''

 This point is also valid for Yiddish.
-Although the object may be incorporated into the verb in the present participle in (67a), it does not follow that the object may always be incorporated:
+Although the object may be incorporated into the verb in the present participle in (71a), it does not follow that the object may always be incorporated:

-''' (67) Yi. a.
+(71) Yi. a.
 Ruvn iz a papirosn-roykhndiker dikhter Ruben is a cigarette-smoking poet

 b.
-Far vos roykht Ruvn papirosn?
+Far vos roykht Ruvn papirosn ?

 c.
-Far vos papirosn-roykht Ruvn?
+Far vos papirosn-roykht Ruvn ?

-For what (cigarette-) smokes Ruben (cigarettes)?
+For what (cigarette-) smokes Ruben (cigarettes) ?

 (Why does Ruben smoke cigarettes?)

-'''

-Haiden (1997:103) also gives another somewhat related argument against verb and separable particle forming an X° -constituent in the syntax of German, and as above this argument can be extended to Yiddish.
+Haiden (1997:103) also gives another somewhat related argument against verb and separable particle forming an X°-constituent in the syntax of German, and as above this argument can be extended to Yiddish.
 Like non-separable particles, separable particles may affect the argument structure of the verb:

-'''

-(68) Ge. a.
+(72) Ge. a.
 Hans hat das Verkehrsschild gefahren

 b.
 Hans hat das Verkehrsschild umgefahren

 Hans has the traffic sign (around-)driven

 (Hans has knocked down the traffic sign)

 (based on Stiebels & Wunderlich 1994:952, (95), and Wurmbrand 1998:273, (10a))

-(69) Yi. a.
+(73) Yi. a.
 Dos bukh hobn mir nit geredt

 b.
 Dos bukh hobn mir nit arumgeredt

 The book have we not (around-)talked (This book we have not discussed)

-'''

 This modification of argument structure cannot be the effect of SYNTACTIC incorporation of the particle into the verb (or vice versa), says Haiden (1997:103), because the syntactic incorporation (if it takes place at all) only takes place after the incorporation of tense and aspect elements like -ge- and -zu-/-tsu-, but the modification of the argument structure of the verb has to precede the tense and aspectual modification of the verb.
 Hence the modification of the argument structure must have taken place at a stage earlier than the earliest point at which the particle may form an X°-constituent with the verb.
-The forming of a unit in the lexicon and the (potential) syntactic incorporation therefore have to be two independent phenomena.
+The forming of a unit in the lexicon and the